wp-plugins/wp-ajaxify-comments/readme.txt

 == Upgrade Notice ==

 = 0.4.0 =
-Added options to customize the look and feel
+Bug-fix, added options to customize the look and feel, added localization for vi-VN

 = 0.3.4 =
 Added localization for pl-PL